theQRL/hyperion/docs/layout-of-source-files.rst

 arrays and structs.
 Apart from supporting more types, it involves more extensive validation and safety checks, which may result in higher gas costs, but also heightened security.
-It is considered non-experimental as of Solidity 0.6.0 and it is enabled by default starting with Solidity 0.8.0.
+It is considered non-experimental as of Hyperion 0.6.0 and it is enabled by default starting with Hyperion 0.8.0.
 The old ABI coder can still be selected using ``pragma abicoder v1;``.

 The set of types supported by the new encoder is a strict superset of the ones supported by the old one.
 Contracts that use it can interact with ones